Srikanthj8600/user-management-system/README.md

 It allows adding, viewing, and deleting users using a SQLite database.
 This project demonstrates core backend development concepts such as CRUD operations, database connectivity, and clean Python code structure.

-This project is suitable for beginners aiming for entry-level Software Development Engineer (SDE) roles.

 ---

 ## Features